The Consequences of Distracted Driving

 - Cognitive distractions, which involve a driver failing to pay attention to surroundings or other vehicles.

 Many car crashes are caused by rubbernecking, or when a driver becomes distracted by trying to see an accident on the road.
 This constitutes a visual distraction, while a busy parent reaching for a dropped baby bottle falls under the manual distraction category.
 Driving while thinking about something else can even be potentially dangerous if a driver becomes so caught up in his or her thoughts that he or she fails to focus on the road.
-While all three types of distracted driving are dangerous, using a cell phone can have especially devastating consequences because it involves all three types of distractions combined.
+While all three types of distracted driving are dangerous, using a cell phone in the Atlanta area can have especially devastating consequences because it involves all three types of distractions combined.

 Aside from these examples there are a variety of activities that can cause a driver to become overly distracted, including: